You want smart political talk without the meltdowns?

 Join us every Tuesday and Thursday.

-Joe's turned the page and abandoned, we now learn from last weekend hundreds of Americans, thousands of green card holders eligible to be in this country, and of course our Afghan allies and all their families.
+75 days, Joe's turned the page and abandoned, we now learn from last weekend, hundreds of Americans, thousands of green card holders eligible to be in this country, and of course our Afghan allies and all their families.

-Anyway, the Post has learned the anticipated charge is a result of a pro by the Albany County District Attorney David Soares, uh a source briefed in the matter said today.
+Anyway, the Post has learned the anticipated charge is a result of a probe by the Albany County District Attorney David Soars.

 This is a sex crime.

-A redacted complaint will be uh made available shortly.
+A redacted complaint will be made available shortly.

-Uh Cuomo's looming arrest is believed to be the reason that the Attorney General Letitia James decided to tell a key union leader on Wednesday that she'll launch a campaign for governor shortly.
+Cuomo's looming arrest is believed to be the reason that the Attorney General, Letitia James, decided to tell a key union leader on Wednesday that she'll launch a campaign for governor shortly.

-And James, who released that bombshell sexual harassment report that forced Cuomo to resign, is expected to announce her primary challenge to the interim governor, Kathy Hokel, ahead of uh next week's arrest.
+And James, who released that bombshell sexual harassment report that forced Cuomo to resign, is expected to announce her primary challenge to the interim governor, Kathy Hochl, ahead of next week's arrest.

 Now, one thing it is saying, too, is this is going to be, I guess, a misdemeanor complaint.